-1. No one has proven that grain or wheat or gluten are dangerous for the general population.
-Anyone who thinks science has “proven” that grains, or even todays wheat, are inherently bad does not understand the standards of scientific proof.
+- No one has proven that grain or wheat or gluten are dangerous for the general population.
+Anyone who thinks science has “proven” that grains, or even today’s wheat, are inherently bad does not understand the standards of scientific proof.

-2. Presenting evidence that some individuals dont do well on wheat and/or compelling hypotheses about why some grains are bad, is not scientific proof of anything generalizable.
+- Presenting evidence that some individuals don’t do well on wheat and/or compelling hypotheses about why some grains are bad, is not scientific proof of anything generalizable.
 No amount of concrete evidence about how harmful wheat may be to certain individuals can be generalized to the whole population, or even a good percent of the whole population.

-3. Science has shown, time after time, the health benefits of wheat and other grains and starchy foods for the general population.
+- Science has shown, time after time, the powerful health benefits of wheat and other grains and starchy foods for the general population.
 Historically, all large healthy populations have got the majority of their calories from grains and other starches.

-In the meantime, given that the evidence in favor of the health benefits for wheat is so much stronger than opposing evidence, I believe Latter-day Saints should at least give the Lord the benefit of the doubt that He knew what He was doing when He told us, point blank, “all grain is good.”
+Science moves slowly.
+In the meantime, given that the evidence in favor of the health benefits of grains (including wheat) is so stronger, I believe Latter-day Saints should at least give the Lord the benefit of the doubt that He knew what He was doing when He told us, point blank, “all grain is good.”

 Is Something Wrong With the Wheat or is it Our Ability to Handle the Wheat?

 No food is perfect, but a healthy body can normally handle the imperfections of the wide variety of wholesome foods the Lord has ordained for our “constitution, nature, and use” (D&C 89:10).
 Then why do some people have problems with foods that are known to be health-promoting?
 This can be due to genetics, use of medications, or environmental factors, but it is primarily caused by a poor diet, the type of diet most Americans eat.